wilx/sanskrit/README.md

 -   Transliterated output in roman script with diacritics, using the same encoding scheme as for producing devanaagarii.

--   Technical transliterated output using four ‘cases’, following the style of S.M.Katre in his translation of the A.s.taadhyaayii.
+-   Technical transliterated output using four 'cases', following the style of S.M.Katre in his translation of the A.s.taadhyaayii.

 -   Each transliteration mode has four styles: roman/italic x bold/normal.